mbaulch/rustifact/README.md

 *Rustifact* has been designed as an abstraction layer that simplifies the creation of build scripts that produce data for inclusion into the final binary.

+# Types supported
+Rustifact allows `static` and `const` declarations of data types composed of numeric types (floats, ints, usize), booleans, strings, arrays, structs, and enums.
+Also supported are (unordered and ordered) sets and maps with perfect-hash lookup.

+(*) Sets and maps are provided with help from the excellent [phf_codegen](https://crates.io/crates/phf_codegen) library, though these features are gated via the `set` and `map` features.

 # Usage steps
 1. Generate the required data in your build script.